Disney World Screen Attractions Ranked — Best to Worst

 Let’s add our editor’s notes, because this will be a little bit of a mixed bag of fun.
 Screens are the focal point of most of these experiences, but they can also be an add-on depending on the attraction.
 I’ve included games, 3D, CircleVision360 and Interaction…but that’s because screens are screens.

-The screen is used as a way to transport guests into a world that they have only seen in the movies, so mixed with the ride vehicles and overall experience, Flight of Passage is the best use of screens at Walt Disney World!
+The screen is used as a way to transport guests into a world that they have only seen in the movies, so mixed with the ride vehicle and overall experience, Flight of Passage is the best use of a single screen attraction at Walt Disney World!

 Article Continues Below